-The 586VXD board has two bus master PCI IDE connectors.
-Bus mastering reduces CPU use during disk transfer.
-This system board is also equipped with two NS16C550A-compatible serial ports, an SPP/ECP/EPP parallel port, a floppy disk drive controller, one PS/2 mouse port, one PS/2 or AT keyboard connector, two connectors for external USB ports and one IrDA connector for wireless connectivity between your computer and peripheral devices.
+The G686IPA is equipped with two NS16C550A-compatible serial ports, an SPP/ECP/EPP parallel port, a floppy disk drive controller, and two PCI IDE connectors with bus mastering capabilities that highly reduce CPU use during disk transfer.
+This system board is also equipped with one PS/2 mouse port, one PS/2 keyboard port, two connectors for external USB ports and one IrDA connector for wireless connectivity between your computer and peripheral devices.